Teenage Mutant Ninja Turtles: Out of the Shadows

-Principal photography on the film began on April 27, 2015, in New York City.
-It was released on June 3, 2016, by Paramount Pictures.
-The film received generally mixed reviews from critics, with some deeming it a slight improvement over its predecessor.
-However, it was not financially successful and grossed only $245 million against a $135 million budget, resulting in a planned third film being scrapped.
-A reboot is being planned.
+Out of the Shadows premiered at Madison Square Garden in New York City on May 22, 2016, was released in theaters in the United States on June 3, 2016.
+The film received generally mixed reviews from critics, who praised its performances, action sequences, visual effects and musical score, as well as deeming it an improvement over its predecessor.
+However, it was a box-office failure and grossed $246 million against a $135 million budget, resulting in a planned third film being scrapped in favor of an animated reboot, Mutant Mayhem, released in 2023.